MarkusBernhardt/proxy-vole/README.md

 ###Logging

-Autoproxy does not use Log4J, LogBack or SLF4J to make the library as light weight as possible with no external dependencies.
+Proxy Vole does not use Log4J, LogBack or SLF4J to make the library as light weight as possible with no external dependencies.
 If you need to know what is going on inside of the library you may want to install a logger.
 ```Java
 // Register MyLogger instance